leogedler/calendar-test/README.md

 # Bugs

 - All weekends are coloured yellow even though they are part of a date range selected or holiday.
+- Holidays only appear in the current year.

 # Things you would do if I had more time to complete the task.